William Kirk Dickson

 William Kirk Dickson (1860 – 14 July 1949) was a Scottish advocate, librarian and writer.
 He was Keeper of the Advocates' Library from 1906 to 1925, and Librarian of the National Library of Scotland from 1925 to 1931.

 Life

 He was born in Edinburgh, the son of William Dickson of Mauricewood (near Glencorse) and his wife, Anne Kirk.

 He studied law at University of Edinburgh and qualified as an advocate in 1887.

 In 1890 he was living and working at 38 York Place.

 In the late 19th century he lived at 3 Darnaway Street on the Moray Estate in western Edinburgh.

 In 1912 University of St Andrews granted him an honorary doctorate, LL.D.
+Some of the most significant works that he wrote or edited include: